mugabodannyshafi/nestify/CODE_OF_CONDUCT.md

 ## Our Pledge

-We want nestForge to be a welcoming and friendly project for everyone.
+We want nestify to be a welcoming and friendly project for everyone.
 We pledge to make participation in our project a harassment-free experience regardless of background or identity.

 ## Our Standards